Pneumococcal Vaccine for Children

-What if my child misses a dose of the pneumococcal vaccine?
+What happens if my child misses a dose of the pneumococcal vaccine?

-Your child will need 1 vaccine dose if he is 2 to 5 years old and is not completely vaccinated.
-If your child misses a scheduled dose of the vaccine, the remaining shots should still be completed.
+Your child will need 1 dose if he or she is 2 to 5 years old and is not completely vaccinated.
+If your child misses a scheduled dose, the remaining doses should still be completed.
 Ask your child's healthcare provider when to return for the next dose.

 Who should not get the pneumococcal vaccine or should wait to get it?

-- Your child should not get the vaccine if he has had an allergic reaction to the vaccine or to a vaccine for diphtheria, such as DTaP, Tdap, or Td.
+- Your child should not get the vaccine if he or she has had an allergic reaction to the vaccine or to a vaccine for diphtheria, such as DTaP, Tdap, or Td.
 Tell your child's healthcare provider if he or she had an allergic reaction to any other vaccine.
 Also tell the provider if your child has any serious allergies.

 - Your child should wait to get the vaccine if he or she is sick or has a fever.